An introduction to contemporary culture

 - CULS 2201: Critical Debates – Regulation of the Body (social and individual).

 - CULS 3305: Subcultures – What’s “normal”?
 Who is in, who is out, and who gets to decide?
-Bohemians, dandies, tattoo communities, vagabonds, poets, punks, genders, and identities.
+Bohemians, dandies, gamers, vagabonds, poets, drag, genders, and identities.

 Part of a Community